What Does the Brain Do?

 The basic workings of the nervous system depend a lot on tiny cells called neurons.
 The brain has billions of them, and they have many specialized jobs.
 For example, sensory neurons send information from the eyes, ears, nose, tongue, and skin to the brain.
 Motor neurons carry messages away from the brain to the rest of the body.

-All neurons, however, relay information to each other through a complex electrochemical process, making connections that affect the way we think, learn, move, and behave.
+All neurons relay information to each other through a complex electrochemical process, making connections that affect the way you think, learn, move, and behave.

 Movement.
 Different parts of the cerebrum move different body parts.
 The left side of the brain controls the movements of the right side of the body, and the right side of the brain controls the movements of the left side of the body.
 When you press your car's accelerator with your right foot, for example, it's the left side of your brain that sends the message allowing you to do it.